IgniteUI/igniteui-docfx/en/components/simple-combo.md

 ## Angular Simple ComboBox Example

 In this Angular Simple ComboBox example, you can see how users can select the chart's trend line type.
-In addition, the Simple ComboBox expose keyboard navigation and custom styling capabilities.
+In addition, the Simple ComboBox exposes keyboard navigation and custom styling capabilities.

 <div class="divider--half"></div>